How Stress Affects Your Period

 - Magnesium is your best friend: Studies show that magnesium supports normal nervous system function.
 In addition, magnesium helps with the production of melatonin (= sleep hormone).

 - Have fun!
 Do something you enjoy every day.
 Spend time with friends, laugh, listen to music, dance like there’s nobody watching.
 Letting loose once in a while can do wonders to lower cortisol levels.

 - Most cycles are around 28 days or so, but its common to have a shorter or longer cycle (22-40 days).

 - If you’ve ruled out pregnancy and have missed more than three periods in a row, it’s time to call your GP.

 - If your period is so painful or heavy that it stops you from doing everyday activities, you should also get an appointment with your GP ASAP to rule out anything more serious.

 Depending on your medical and personal history, your GP may recommend waiting to see if your periods return on their own.
 In some cases, you may need treatment for your periods to return.

 Looking to get your cycle on track?
 Need more advice on healthy hormonal balance?
-Check out our range of supplements to help you feel guud every day of the month.
+Chat with us to help you feel guud every day of the month.